 Genital warts are bumps that form on and around your genitalia.
 They’re caused by a type of human papillomavirus (HPV).
-You can get genital warts from skin-on-skin contact with someone infected with the virus.
+You can get genital warts from skin-on-skin contact with someone who has the virus.
 However, it can sometimes take weeks or months for warts to appear after being exposed to HPV.

 Cryotherapy, medicinal creams, and electrosurgery are all proven treatment methods.
-However, your own immune system may fight off HPV and the warts will go away on their own.
+However, often a person’s immune system may fight off HPV within two years, causing the warts to go away on their own.

 Molluscum contagiosum is another highly contagious virus that leads to bumps on your skin.
 Small collections of flesh-colored bumps can appear on the penis or anywhere that comes in contact with infected skin or even infected clothes or towels.

 Cryosurgery (using liquid nitrogen to freeze the bumps), laser surgery, and treatments with trichloroacetic acid may be used to remove them.
-Molloscum contagiosum can sometimes disappear without treatment, but it can take months for the bumps to vanish without treatment.
+Molloscum contagiosum can sometimes disappear without treatment, but it can take months for the bumps to vanish.

 Two commonly used topical treatments for scabies are permethrin cream and malathion lotion.
-The lotions and creams are placed on the area with bumps, as well as the rest of the body to help treat areas that may have scabies, but have not produced any symptoms yet.
+The lotions and creams are applied to not only the area with bumps, but also the rest of the body.
+This helps treat areas that may have scabies but haven’t produced any symptoms yet.

 A strong course of antibiotics can cure syphilis, but damage to your heart, brain, or other organs can be permanent if syphilis isn’t treated right away.
 If syphilis progress to its later stages, it may not be curable.

 Most penile cancers start as skin cancers.
 The most common is squamous cell carcinoma, which usually develops on the foreskin or head of the penis.
 This is a slow-growing cancer that can often be cured if diagnosed early.